 The Research Experience for Undergraduates (REU) Program focuses on research in the rehabilitation engineering and assistive technology fields.
 Rehabilitation engineering employs a systematic approach to the design, modification, customization and/or fabrication of assistive technology for persons with disabilities.
 The QoLT ERC is a unique partnership between Carnegie Mellon University (CMU) and the University of Pittsburgh, integrating CMU’s strength in the design, implementation, and technology transfer of intelligent systems, and Pitt’s strength in rehabilitation, health sciences and aging research.

-Summer Pre-medical Academic Enrichment Program (SPAEP) I and II
+Summer Pre-medical Academic Enrichment Program (SPAEP)

 Biomedical Informatics for Minority Students

 Students interested in learning about how technology can improve science and medicine may want to explore the field of Biomedical Informatics by attending the Summer Short-Term Trainee Program in Biomedical Informatics for Minority Students (STP-BI) this summer.
 From analyzing the human genome to tracking medical information in Electronic Health Records, from creating new ways of educating medical students to detecting outbreaks of diseases, the field of Biomedical Informatics is transforming health care and scientific discovery.